 Military Metals Corp. has emerged as a timely solution.
-The company is reactivating its West Gore Antimony Project, a major source of antimony in Nova Scotia.
+The company is reactivating the West Gore Antimony Project, a major source of antimony in Nova Scotia.
 It has also invested in a large antimony mine in Slovakia, presenting opportunities as tensions between Russia and Europe continue to escalate.

-“The acquisition of the West Gore Antimony Project demonstrates our strategy to become a major global supplier of antimony,” said Scott Eldridge, CEO of Military Metals Corp.
+“The acquisition of the West Gore Antimony Project demonstrates our strategy to become a significant global supplier of antimony,” said Scott Eldridge, CEO of Military Metals Corp.
 “At the same time, this strategy is not just about business, but also about national security.
 The U.S. government is also increasing its investment to ensure domestic supplies of strategic minerals.

 The future prospects for the antimony market are great.
 As the high-tech and renewable energy industries continue to grow, demand for the metal will increase dramatically.
 Against this backdrop, Military Metals Corp. is positioning itself as a key player in the geopolitical game of the 21st century.